 - You also won’t have to dilute it with Mineral Spirits like some chemically laden waxes require to make them work properly ~ just brush it on like you would Clear Wax and buff with an old t-shirt and you’ll end up with such a buttery smooth finish that you won’t be able to stop touching it.

 What do you think?
-Post courtesy of Shizzle Design in Michigan.
+Post courtesy of Shizzle Design.